Congo Basin: Geology

-The Congo Basin is a large depression within the Congo Craton, making it a patch of relatively recent (Phanerozoic-aged, and mostly Mesozoic & onwards) sedimentary rock within a large, otherwise extremely ancient (Archean-aged) piece of exposed continental crust.
-The deformation of the Craton began as early as the late Cambrian or early Ordovician and continued over the Paleozoic, but the deformation over this period led to rapid erosion of much of this Paleozoic rock, creating a large unconformity.
+The Congo Basin is a large depression within the Congo Craton, making it a patch of relatively recent (Phanerozoic-aged, and mostly Mesozoic and onwards) sedimentary rock within a large, otherwise ancient (Archean-aged) piece of exposed continental crust.
+The deformation of the craton began as early as the late Cambrian or early Ordovician and continued over the Paleozoic, but the deformation over this period led to rapid erosion of much of the Paleozoic rock, creating a large unconformity.
 Sediment started to rapidly accumulate in the basin from the Mesozoic (Triassic) up to the present day.

 Deposits throughout the Jurassic suggest the presence of a freshwater, lacustrine habitat in the basin, and this continued into the Early Cretaceous.
 By the start of the Late Cretaceous, a connection with the Trans-Saharan seaway led to a significant marine incursion into the basin (evidence of an earlier, Late Jurassic marine intrusion is disputed), causing it to serve as a connection between the southern Atlantic Ocean and the Tethys Ocean.
 Many of the formations deposited by these freshwater and marine habitats are rich in pollen, invertebrate, and vertebrate (primarily fish) fossils.
 Kimberlite pipes that are thought to have formed during the Cretaceous, possibly due to a shock from a sudden decrease in the rate of seafloor spreading of the southern Mid-Atlantic Ridge, are the source of the region's famous diamonds.

 By the Cenozoic, an uplift in the borders of the Cuvette Centrale had blocked any further marine connections.
 During the Paleogene, high rainfall turned the basin into a series of marshy ponds and swamps.
 A shift to more arid conditions with seasonal droughts occurred with the start of the Neogene.
 Later in the Neogene, a sudden shift to fluvial deposits suggests a dramatic return to wetter conditions.

 The following sedimentary geological formations have been deposited in the basin: